 - the tongue tends to slide out of place after wearing it for a while

 8. Orthofeet Coral Women’s Comfort

-The Orthofeet Coral Women’s Comfort are constructed with stretchable knitted fabric uppers that provide a comfortable fit that is not too binding.
-This means the toes have extra room for movement and the pressure point like bunions, hammer-toes and any other foot sensitivities are properly protected.
+The Orthofeet Coral Women’s Comfort is constructed with stretchable knitted fabric uppers that provide a comfortable fit that is not too binding.
+This means the toes have extra room for movement and the pressure point like bunions, hammer-toes, and any other foot sensitivities are properly protected.

 The insoles are made from anatomical orthotic material for outstanding cushioning and anatomical arch support.
 The gel padded heel-seat makes walking an experience.
 The sole is ergonomic and offers excellent stability.

 Additionally, the orthotic insole is contoured.
 This means it forms to the contours of the feet and helps with pain alleviation from the foot all the way the way to the hips and lower back.